 These policies apply to students in the following Nursing programs: Associate of Science in Nursing, Bachelor of Science in Nursing, and Integrated Bachelor of Science in Nursing.

-Students in these Nursing programs are responsible for knowing and abiding by the information provided in the College Catalog, Student Handbook, course syllabi, and program specific information provided to students.
+Students in these Nursing programs are responsible for knowing and abiding by the information provided in the College Catalog, Student Handbook, course syllabi, and program specific information.
 Students are expected to comply with policies and procedures as outlined in these materials.
 Failure to do so may result in disciplinary action as set herein.
 Students are responsible for obtaining clarification of policies as needed.
-Copies of the College Catalog, Student Handbook, course syllabi, and program specific documents are maintained in the Dean of Nursing’s office.

 Individual programs reserve the right to change policies, course syllabi, and/or revise curricula as may be deemed necessary.
 These changes may occur at any time during the academic year.
 Students will be notified of any changes in a timely manner prior to implementation.